Home

 What If I Don't Show Up To My Trial?

 (Failure to show up to a scheduled court appearance is generally a bad idea.
 I'm only covering it here because lots of people seem to have this question.)
 If you miss your hearing (either preliminary, or final) for whatever reason, a default judgment of "Guilty" will be entered against you.
 A judgment of the non-plea-bargain charge, points and fine will likewise be entered against you.
 Generally, you will also have your license suspended because you weren't there to pay the resulting fine (although you'll typically receive a letter warning you about the default judgment, and giving you thirty days or so to pay the fine).
 Depending on your jurisdiction and the nature of your infraction, you may also have a bench warrant issued by the court for your arrest (a consequence of the contempt of court resulting from your failure to show up).
-With a bench warrant, the police will not seek you out and arrest you.
+With a bench warrant, the police will not seek you out and arrest you (unless the charge underlying your case is particularly serious, or unless they truly have nothing better to do).
 However, if you happen to run into any police officers (e.g., because you called the police to your house for some reason, or because you get pulled over for a broken taillight), the officer may legally arrest you.
 If you've got a bench warrant out for your arrest, try to resolve the root cause as soon as possible, and drive cautiously in the mean time.
 Also be aware that missing a court date will generally result in a forfeiture of bail money, if any, and if you are subsequently arrested you will be held without bail!

 The Non-Resident Violators Compact: What Is It, and Why Do I Care?